Skip to main content

 For browser applications you must send all cookies and the CSRF token in the request body.
 The CSRF token value is a hidden input field called csrf_token.

 Examples in this section are based on the following identity schema snippet and submit the required traits traits.email and traits.tos.
-Also a sample transient_payload was added to demonstrate its usage.
+Also a sample transient_payload was added to show its usage.

 partial-identity-schema.json